dinhanit/Yan/README.md

-# Installing YanGPT on Yanshee
+# Install YanGPT on Yanshee

 Welcome to the YanGPT installation guide for Yanshee!
 Below are detailed steps to help you install the YanGPT easily.